wtellezalfaro/PizzaShop/README.md

 The soluction could be bigger, but for excersise purposes we leave as it

 We are using additional libraries like NewtonSoft and Microsoft.AspNet.WebApi.Client Package

+Assumptions

+We are using product table to sotre either pizza products and other products like spaguety, saladas, etc. (The Type column describes this type of product)

+ProuctSubType column stores the differente types of pizza (Hawaian, Veggie, etc)